kevin218/Eureka/docs/source/ecf.rst

          actually used in Eureka! though as we allow for ``a`` and ``per`` to be provided directly.
 This parameter should be set to ``fixed`` unless you really want to marginalize over ``Ms``.
    - Sinusoidal Phase Curve Parameters
-      The sinusoid_pc phase curve model allows for the inclusion of up to four sinusoids into a single phase curve
+      The sinusoid_pc phase curve model for the standard numpy models allows for the inclusion of up to four sinusoids into a single phase curve.
+The theano-based differentiable functions allow for any number of sinusoids.

-      - ``AmpCos1`` - Amplitude of the first cosine
+      - ``AmpCos1`` - Amplitude of the first cosine with one peak near eclipse (orbital phase 0.5)
-      - ``AmpSin1`` - Amplitude of the first sine
+      - ``AmpSin1`` - Amplitude of the first sine with one peak near quadrature at orbital phase 0.75
-      - ``AmpCos2`` - Amplitude of the second cosine
+      - ``AmpCos2`` - Amplitude of the second cosine with two peaks near eclipse (orbital phase 0.5) and transit (orbital phase 0)
-      - ``AmpSin2`` - Amplitude of the second sine
+      - ``AmpSin2`` - Amplitude of the second sine with two peaks near quadrature at orbital phases 0.25 and 0.75
    - Starry Phase Curve and Eclipse Mapping Parameters The starry model allows for the modelling of an arbitrarily complex phase curve by fitting the phase curve using spherical harmonics terms for the planet's brightness map